gymrek-lab/CITRUS/pheno_sim/base_classes.md

 alias: str
 - The alias of the node.
 This is used to refer to the node in the specification file and in the ValueDict.

-inputs: List[str]
-- The paths or alias of the file(s) that are inputs to this node.

 ##### Methods